 I have 9 rescued cats, 2 girls, rest boys.
 They range from 4 years to 2 years.
 I trained all the cats when they were kittens, no plants, no furniture (with firm loud NO & water gun) then placed them "every" time on the huge scratch post play stations.
 I also put cat nip on the scratchposts to make it inviting.
 I was consistent & followed through everytime, now as they are older, I have tons of fake plants, real plants, nic naks & other ornamental stuff, even the Xmas tree gets set up etc.

 Sometimes, you have to be creative.
 Now that doesn't mean my cats are perfect.
 Just this past year, we have recently had a problem with 1 either urinating whereever or marking wherever.
 We had this cat for 2 years before things started happening.
 At first, it was once every 6 months but over time it became even more frequent until it was almost every day.
 Did the urination test-negative.
 Vet suggested just isolating cat for awhile & see if he still does the same thing.
 Locked cat up in laundry room.
 Never had a problem since.
 So now we just keep that one cat in the laundry room (large room) with his own kitty litter, cat food etc & make sure we spend equal "play" time with him.
-Our cats are all indoor.What are these cats thinking?
+Our cats are all indoor.How to get my neighbor's cat to stop pooping in my yard?

 The other thing the vet said was you have to do the "process of elimination" which is why you do the medical testing first.
 If you google or read up on books in the library etc, it always says that once you start having behavioural problems, especially urinating etc, it's a good chance the cat is trying to tell you something.